Elevate Your Cosplay: Precision 3D Printing for Armor & Weapon Props

 Beginner Note: Start with an FDM printer and PLA filament.
 It’s the most forgiving combination for learning the ropes and tackling larger projects.

 Maker Tip: When selecting filament, consider the final weight and durability.
-While ABS offers great strength, it requires an enclosed printer to prevent warping.
+ABS offers great strength but requires an enclosed printer to prevent warping.
 PETG+ strikes a good balance for most armor.

 Mastering Slicer Settings for Cosplay Accuracy